w3c/csswg-drafts/scroll-animations-1/EXPLAINER.md

 possible to trigger CSS transitions from the compositor thread (because triggering a transition requires style resolution, which cannot be performed on the compositor thread).

-Earlier versions of this specification included a triggering mechanims.
+Earlier versions of this specification included a triggering mechanism.
 But given the extent to which triggering complicated the API and because of the smaller benefit that these type of animation will receive, we decided it wasn't worth it if you can't use it for transitions, so this feature was remove and scroll-triggered animations are non-goal for this API.